ServiceStack/servicestack.net/MyApp/_posts/2023-04-15_autoquery-xkcd.md

 }
 ```

-We import `vue`, as well as the ServiceStack Vue components library along with our application specific DTOs from the `mjs/dtos.mjs` file.
+Here we can see the use of the ServiceStack Vue components library and the `DataGrid` component.
 The `DataGrid` component is a built in component that will render the data in a table within minimal markup.
 This can be a great way to get the instant usability of a table without having to write a lot of code, and it can be used anywhere in your application.